Oliver Goldsmith: The Citizen of the World

-In 1760 Goldsmith began to publish a series of letters in the Public Ledger under the title The Citizen of the World which brought him fame.
+In 1760, Goldsmith began to publish a series of letters in the Public Ledger under the title The Citizen of the World, which brought him fame.
 Purportedly written by a Chinese traveller in England by the name of Lien Chi, they used this fictional outsider's perspective to comment ironically and at times moralistically on British society and manners.
-It was inspired by the earlier essay series Persian Letters by Montesquieu.
+It was inspired by the earlier essay series, Persian Letters by Montesquieu.

 The Hermit

 Goldsmith wrote this 160-line romantic ballad in 1765.
 The hero and heroine are Edwin, a youth without wealth or power, and Angelina, the daughter of a lord "beside the Tyne".
-Angelina spurns many wooers, but refuses to make plain her love for young Edwin.
+Angelina spurns many wooers but refuses to make plain her love for young Edwin.
 "Quite dejected with my scorn", Edwin disappears and becomes a hermit.
-One day, Angelina turns up at his cell in boy's clothes and, not recognising him, tells him her story.
+One day, Angelina turns up at his cell in a boy's clothes and, not recognising him, tells him her story.
 Edwin then reveals his true identity, and the lovers never part again.
 The poem is notable for its interesting portrayal of a hermit, who is fond of the natural world and his wilderness solitude but maintains a gentle, sympathetic demeanour toward other people.
 In keeping with eremitical tradition, however, Edwin the Hermit claims to "spurn the [opposite] sex".
 This poem appears under the title of "A Ballad" sung by the character of Mr. Burchell in Chapter 8 of Goldsmith's novel, The Vicar of Wakefield.

 The Vicar of Wakefield

-This classic novel, published in 1766, tells the story of a devout and benevolent vicar, Charles Primrose, and his family who are reduced to poverty and prison.
+This classic novel, published in 1766, tells the story of a devout and benevolent vicar, Charles Primrose, and his family, who are reduced to poverty and prison.
 Dr. Primrose serves as the narrator.
 The novel includes an aristocratic villain, impersonation, abduction, and betrayal while exploring themes of faith, humility, social class, and the importance of family and community.

 The Deserted Village

-In the 1760s Goldsmith witnessed the demolition of an ancient village and the destruction of its farms to clear land to become a wealthy man's garden.
+In the 1760s, Goldsmith witnessed the demolition of an ancient village and the destruction of its farms to clear land to become a wealthy man's garden.
 His poem The Deserted Village, published in 1770, expresses a fear that the destruction of villages and the conversion of land from productive agriculture to ornamental landscape gardens would ruin the peasantry.